PresentMoment/mmnexxt/docs/studio-preview.md

 // ./sanity/structure.ts
 import { DefaultDocumentNodeResolver, StructureResolver } from 'sanity/desk'

-import { IFramePreviewView } from './components/IFramePreviewView'
+//import { IFramePreviewView } from './components/IFramePreviewView'

 // Example on how to add views for a schemaType
 // https://www.sanity.io/docs/create-custom-document-views-with-structure-builder